EV Charging Infrastructure for Government and Large-Scale Projects

 Support includes:

-• Scope clarification and technical input
+• scope clarification and technical input

-• Site feasibility and infrastructure advice
+• site feasibility and infrastructure advice

-• Installation methodology and staging input
+• installation methodology and staging input

-• Compliance and certification documentation
+• compliance and certification documentation

-• Capability statement and supporting information
+• capability statements and supporting information

 • Yes.
 EV charging can be installed across a wide range of public and government-managed sites, including council facilities, car parks, depots and community infrastructure.